 Heat is a serious enemy of your transmission’s health.
-Research shows that nearly 90% of transmission failures are caused by heat.
+Also, research shows that nearly 90% of transmission failures are caused by heat.
 Overheating can be due to low fluid levels, leaks, problems with the solenoid, heavy towing, lots of stop and go traffic and your vehicle’s size.

 - Don’t tow in overdrive.

-Look for a button on the dash or steering column that turns overdrive off.
-If your vehicle doesn’t have this button, if probably has the overdrive position on the shift indicator.
+Look for a button on the dash as well as the steering column that turns overdrive off.
+Also, if your vehicle doesn’t have this button, it probably has the overdrive position on the shift indicator.
 Pull the shift lever from overdrive to the drive position before towing.